 In the new Risk, Reliability and Safety Engineering master's (MSc) programme, the content, structure and organization of the discontinued "Security & Safety Engineering" programme has been further developed in a new concept so students gain practical engineering and specialist know-how in one step.
 This will also enable additional subject-specific content to be added to the programme.

 Applications can be accepted from graduates of our Security & Safety Engineering bachelor's programme as well as applicants with similar degrees.
-Besides normal entry in the summer semester, it is also possible in individual cases to apply in the winter semester upon agreement with the Dean of Studies.
+Upon agreement with the Dean of Studies, it is also possible in individual cases to apply in the winter semester in addition to normal entry in the summer semester.

 - Deep and comprehensive knowledge of engineering methods in risk and security sciences